Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 _Examples:_

    * What has been the most difficult part in your daily struggle?
    * Have you ever been in danger?
-    * Did you receive a threat for doing what you do?
+   * Have you ever been threaten?
 Can you tell us about?

 _**4 Who supports them**_

    1. Who (group of persons/authority/ organization/ etc) support they at the beginning (human and monetary resources).
    2. How is the collaboration and help from other civil society organizations.
-   3. How do they do to attract people to collaborate with them.
+   3. How do they encourege people to collaborate with them?
    4. Criticism regarding support for human rights activists.
    5. Recommendations of how to get human and monetary resources.
-   6. How they do to create impact.
+   6. How do they create impact.

 _Examples:_

    * Who support you at the beginning?
 Do they still support you?
    * How do you build up continuity with your supporters?
+   * How do you encourege people to collaborate with you?
    * How is the collaboration/help from other civil society organizations?
-    * How do you encourege people to collaborate with you?
-    * Do you have positive and negative comments about the cooperation between different human rights organizations in your        field?
+   * Do you have any comments about cooperation between different human rights organizations in your field?

 ### CLOSING